KennyHT/learn-kubernetes/labs/index.md

 # Welcome to the Learn Kubernetes Labs

-These are simple labs which help you understand how to use the most basic Kubernetes objects in order to deploy a simple containerized application.
+These labs are for the Kubernetes for Developers course taught by Ryan Blunden.